StevenLiuWen/ano_pred_cvpr2018/README.md

 Ubuntu 14.04 or 16.04, Centos 7 and other distributions.
 ```
 ## 2. Download datasets
-cd into Data folder of project and run the shell scripts (**ped1.sh, ped2.sh, avenue.sh, shanghaitech.sh**) under the Data folder.
 Please manually download all datasets from [ped1.tar.gz, ped2.tar.gz, avenue.tar.gz and shanghaitech.tar.gz](http://101.32.75.151:8181/dataset/)
 and tar each tar.gz file, and move them in to **Data** folder.